unrealwork/axibase-collector/job-autostart.md

 ----- | -----
 `-job-enable` | Enable specified job by name.
 Support job names separated by commas.
 `-job-path` | Import a job from a specified file or HTTP(s) content.
 Supports comma seperated files.
 If the `job-enable` parameter is not defined, **ALL** jobs in the file will be started.
-`-job-execute` | Run specified job by name immediately.
+`-job-execute` | Immediately run specified job by name.
 Support job names separated by commas.

 ## Autostart Pre-configured Job